- Aspects Determained as Materiality

 Principle and Outline

-We are stepping up environmental protection based on the “Daigas Group CSR Charter” and the “Daigas Group Environmental Activities Policy.”
+We are stepping up environmental protection based on the “Daigas Group Charter of Business Conduct” and the “Daigas Group Code of Business Conduct”.
 To that end, we have set medium-term targets for reducing greenhouse gas (GHG) emissions from business activities and implementing the 3Rs (reduce, reuse and recycle).
-In March 2017, we adopted the Long-Term Management Vision 2030 which envisages a set of goals to be achieved toward FY2013, released under the title of “Going Forward Beyond Borders,” including the Medium-Term Management Plan 2020 which contains specific strategies and management indicators for implementing the Long-Term Management Vision 2030.
-The vision set the goal of reducing GHG emissions by the CO2 equivalent of 70 million tons between FY2018 and FY2031, including emissions on the side of customers and from overseas operations.
+In March 2017, we adopted the Long-Term Management Vision 2030 which envisages a set of goals to be achieved toward FY2031, released under the title of “Going Forward Beyond Borders,” including the Medium-Term Management Plan 2020 which contains specific strategies and management indicators for implementing the Long-Term Management Vision 2030.
 We aim to achieve the vision by spreading the use of natural gas, developing and diffusing highly efficient appliances including fuel cells, proposing energy-saving solutions, and using more renewable energy sources.
-We are also striving to preserve biodiversity based on the "Daigas Group Carbon Neutral Vision" to further promote low-carbon and decarbonization.
+On January 2021, we announced the "Daigas Group Carbon Neutral Vision" to further promote low-carbon and decarbonization.

 Furthermore, the Daigas Group will continue to develop and spread the use of new technologies that contribute to establishing a better environmental society both locally and globally.